dyfet/busuto/FEATURES.md

 is used to introduce new language-like "features", and is included in every other header.

-## crypto.hpp

-This is meant to give access to a subset of commonly used low level crypto functions that are often minimally required for server applications.
-It is not meant to offer tls or certificate management, but rather lower level things like random number and hash digest generation, and other core features that likely are widely needed in service application development.

-Busuto crypt sits on top of one of several back-end crypto libraries offering a common consistent api for core features that is adapted for use with byte_\array.
-On Apple it likely will become adapted to use CommonCrypto, for example, and is meant to serve a similar range of needs.
-The crypto library is configured in source thru crypto.hpp to prevent runtime linking issues, and the selection of which backend will be used can be selected at compile time.

-The exact range of features offered may depend on the backend being used, and while they all overlap on core features with a consistent api, different backends may may expose unique capabilities that may apply to a specific subclass of applications.
-This is especially true of the libsodium backend.
-The wolfssl crypto backend seems ideal for more embedded service development.

-## digests.hpp

-Enanced stream oriented digest support.
-This makes it possible create and compute digests from arbitrary input data by pushing content into a stream buffer that computes a running digest using crypto.hpp supported hashing algorithms.
-This provides a very simple and natural C++ api for computing digests for arbitrary data of arbitrary size.

 ## fsys.hpp

 This may have local extensions to C++ filesystem.hpp for portable operations The most interesting are functional parsing of generic text files and directory trees in a manner much like Ruby closures offer.

-## hash.hpp

-Thread-safe consistent hash support for cross-platform distributed computing.
-Any simple hash function from any supported crypto.hpp backend may be used, though it defaults to sha256 if none is specified.
-This currently supports 64 bit big endian consistent hash function and a hash ring buffer for 64 bit scattered distributed keys that can be used to dynamically insert and remove distributed hosts.
-This core header is also consistent with my implimentations in other languages.

-## legacy.hpp

-Support for legacy crypto algorithms, many of which are being deprecated and removed from modern crypto libraries.
-Some of these are algoriths still actively used on existing devices in the field which may not have upgragable firmware.

 ## locking.hpp